posted January 25, 2021

-Bacon Wrapped Bratwursts with Beer Cheese Sauce are a delicious mash-up of some of the world’s tastiest foods.
-Juicy grilled brats, crispy bacon, and melty, rich beer cheese sauce.
-Perfect hand-held food for your backyard get-togethers or tailgating parties!
+Bacon Wrapped Brats with Beer Cheese Sauce are a delicious mash-up of some of the world’s tastiest foods.
+Juicy grilled brats, crispy bacon, and melty, rich beer cheese sauce come together for brat unlike any other.
+They’re the perfect handheld food for your backyard get-togethers or tailgating parties!

-The last thing you need to know for this recipe is how to set up your grill!
-You’re going for High, indirect heat.
-You want your grill to be hot enough to crisp the bacon (around 400-450 degrees) but you don’t want the bacon wrapped bratwursts sitting directly on top of the flames.
+When preheating your grill, you’re going for High, indirect heat.
+You want your grill to be hot enough to crisp the bacon (around 400-450 degrees F), but you don’t want the bratwursts sitting directly on top of the flames.
 The rendered fat will drip down onto the flames and cause some serious flare-ups that can cause your brats to taste ashy.

 Place the coals on one side or turn on the burners on one side (or if you’re using a pellet grill, you’re already cooking indirect) and grill your bacon wrapped bratwursts just on the edge of that high heat without being directly over the flame.
 If you want to add a little extra crispiness, move the brats to the direct flame side for 1-2 minutes when they are almost to the correct internal temperature.
 Most of the fat will have rendered at this point so you shouldn’t have to battle flare-ups too much.
 Just make sure you are turning regularly at this point.